Skip to content

 Then in May 2024, a friend pointed me in the direction of a SDS7 that was up for sale relatively locally (London).
 It had some faults but having an idea what the problems were, I grabbed it for a really good price.

 Subsequently, SDS7 #70320 became the platform on which I developed Pleiades lithium battery conversion and uniPulse MIDI to trigger adapter, Dark Matter modular switched-mode power supply, AMEP advanced memory expansion pack and NC-7 noise cancelling snap-in, all of which will be launching very soon.
-Indeed, I’m delighted to announce that SDS7 #70320 is running Pleiades, Dark Matter and NC-7.
+Indeed, I’m delighted to announce that SDS7 #70320 is actually running Pleiades, Dark Matter and NC-7.
 AMEP will be here very shortly.
 In fact, the pre-production PCBs should arrive today.

 Using paper cut-outs to make sure that Dark Matter would fit